 Sales targets don't exist in a vacuum.
 They are deeply connected to the goals of marketing, product, and finance.
 When these teams operate in silos, you risk creating downstream issues that hurt performance and morale.
 For example, if marketing is driving leads that don't match the ideal customer profile your sales team is targeting, everyone's efforts are wasted.
 True success comes from a unified go-to-market strategy where every department understands its role in hitting the company's revenue goals.
 This collaborative approach ensures that your annual sales planning is a moment of strategic alignment, not a source of friction.

-Encourage Open Dialogue and Feedback
+Make Space for Open Dialogue and Feedback

 Creating a culture of open communication is essential for keeping your team on track.
 Sales reps are on the front lines every day, and they have invaluable insights into what’s working and what isn’t.
 Leaders should foster an environment where reps feel comfortable sharing challenges without fear of judgment.
 This requires a two-way feedback loop where managers actively listen and provide constructive coaching.
 When you encourage open dialogue, you can identify roadblocks early, adapt your strategy, and give your team the support they need to perform at their best.
 It turns management into a partnership focused on mutual success.

-Set Clear Expectations and Maintain Accountability
+Set Clear Expectations to Maintain Accountability

 Transparency is non-negotiable when setting sales targets.
 If your team doesn't understand the rationale behind their quotas, their motivation will suffer.
 Setting targets behind closed doors can make them feel arbitrary and unfair.
 Instead, walk your team through the data and the process used to arrive at their goals.
 When reps see that their targets are grounded in logic, they are more likely to buy in and take ownership.
 This clarity is the foundation of accountability.
 It allows for productive performance reviews and ensures everyone is working toward the same definition of success, which is a core part of our proven frameworks.